 On Tuesday I started trying to explain why I save and invest such a high percentage of my income at such a (relatively) young age.

 In that post, we spent some time exploring how a high savings rate can buy you options and can free up how you spend your time in the future.
-It was an optimistic and positive pitch for saving.
+It was an optimistic pitch for saving.

 Hard work doesn’t pay.

 At least, not as much as it used to.
 Continue reading “Hard Work Doesn’t Pay (Why I Save So Much, Part 2)”